-Students seeking admission to the Educator Preparation Program are encouraged to inform their advisor of the intent to become a certified teacher and declare a major early in their college career.
-The academic advisors, with guidance from the Educator Preparation Program faculty, work with students to ensure the curriculum sequence outlined supports the requirements for certification.
-Declaration of an academic major associated with teacher education is not equivalent to admission into the Educator Preparation Program.
+Students seeking admission to the Educator Preparation Program are encouraged to inform their advisors of the intent to become a certified teacher.
+The academic advisors, with assistance from the Educator Preparation Program faculty, work with students to ensure the degree plan supports the requirements for certification.
+Declaration of an academic major is not equivalent to admission into the Educator Preparation Program.
 Prospective candidates must follow the admission and certification process.

-I. Admission to the Educator Preparation Program
+Application for Admission to the Educator Preparation Program